hashicorp/consul/website/source/docs/agent/config-entries/service-resolver.html.md

 healthy instances of the default service in the current datacenter+namespace and discovery terminates.

+These control a stage of the [discovery chain](/docs/connect/discovery-chain.html).

 ## Sample Config Entries

 Create service subsets based on a version metadata and override the defaults: